MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-edit-1n-relationships-solution-explorer.md

 ### Navigation Pane Item for Primary table

-From the primary table you can navigate to see related records.
+From the primary table you can navigate to see related rows.
 This data is used by model-driven apps to control how the related table rows are displayed.
 These settings can also be edited using the form editor.

 |Field|Description|
 |--|--|